- Publicité -

 Here’s how to sneak in some learning:

-• Reading: Make reading a daily ritual.
+• Lecture : Make reading a daily ritual.
 Even if it’s the same book five times in a row!

 • Singing songs: Nursery rhymes and songs are great for language development.